 Be inspired by the colours of nature

-Accent colours such as aqua blues, spring greens and sunny yellows against a neutral background can uplift any interior.
-Use pieces you already have around your home if you can.
+Accent colours such as aqua blues, greens and yellows can uplift any interior, either against a neutral background or go all out as we have here.
+Use pieces you already have around your home if you can as we have with the vases and Lladro figurine on the table to my left.
 This is a great time to feature pillows, soft furnishings, light weight blankets and other decorations.

 Be inspired by Mother Nature and let pattern and colour do the talking.
 Look at the examples in nature that show how she combines them both and never gets it wrong.